-For practical reasons, all journals that are listed in the MEDLINE database6 are considered scientifically recognized.
+For practical reasons, all journals that are listed in the MEDLINE database3 are considered scientifically recognized.
 For all other journals, scientific recognition should be made plausible.

-The duty of diligence imposed upon pharmaceutical companies by Section 236 of the PC therefore applies in the first instance to professional media which are not affiliated to the ICMJE or WAME and are therefore not bound by the rules of those bodies.
-Reports and information about pharmaceuticals contained in the editorial part of such professional media (including PR texts, promotional reports and so forth) which are directly or indirectly placed by pharmaceutical companies, e.g. through advertisements in the same medium, must be clearly recognisable as such.
+The duty of diligence imposed upon pharmaceutical companies by Section 23.6 of the PC therefore applies in the first instance to professional media which are not affiliated to the ICMJE or WAME and are therefore not bound by the rules of those bodies.
+Reports and information about medicinal products contained in the editorial part of such professional media (including PR texts, promotional reports and so forth) which are directly or indirectly placed by pharmaceutical companies, e.g. through advertisements in the same medium, must be clearly recognisable as such.

-In addition, such commercially motivated information (as the second sentence of Section 236 of the PhC points out) must be "clearly distinguishable from the contributions for which the editors of the professional medium are responsible".
+In addition, such commercially motivated information (as the second sentence of Section 23.6 of the PC points out) must be "clearly distinguishable from the contributions for which the editors of the professional medium are responsible".